 To ensure the Board is well equipped to discharge its responsibilities, it has guidelines for the nomination and selection of directors and for the operation of the Board.
 The Board's role in the appointment process is to be undertaken by its Nomination Committee.

-The members who served on the Nomination Committee during the 2020 financial year were Michael Sistenich (Chair) and Geoffrey Kempler.
-Opthea considered it appropriate to only have two members on the Nomination Committee (being the only non-executive directors) for the year ended 30 June 2020 given the structure of the Board.
+The members who served on the Nomination Committee during the 2023 financial year were Lawrence Gozlan (Chair), Quinton Oswald, and Daniel Spiegelman.

+Opthea considered it appropriate to only have three members on the Nomination Committee for the year ended June 30, 2023 given the structure of the Board.